 While it is gratifying to hear that the Armenian forces have made inroads into the Armenian Shahumian district under Azerbaijani control now, we need to get all the help we can muster since Azerbaijan has been deploying Jihadist mercenaries against us.

-While Armenian civilians are crammed in shelters, the CSOT sits on the fence.
-Is CSOT waiting to help with the funeral of so many citizens of one of its members or is it that aggression is not a sufficient cause to flex the CSOT muscles?
+While Armenian civilians are crammed in shelters, the CSTO sits on the fence.
+Is CSTO waiting to help with the funeral of so many citizens of one of its members or is it that aggression is not a sufficient cause to flex the CSTO muscles?

 Let us briefly review what constitutes a crime of aggression: "A crime of aggression is a specific type of crime where a person plans, initiates, or executes an act of aggression using state military force that violates the Charter of the United Nations.
 The act is judged as a violation based on its character, gravity, and scale."
 Interestingly enough, the definition of a "crime of aggression" also aptly defines President Aliyev's outlandish behavior without a shadow of doubt.

-While the CSOT sits on the fence, the crime of aggression continues by Azerbaijan.
-What further reasons does CSOT need before it moves into action to protect one of their beleaguered and badgered members?
+While the CSTO sits on the fence, the crime of aggression continues by Azerbaijan.
+What further reasons does CSTO need before it moves into action to protect one of their beleaguered and badgered members?

 However, one Armenian soldier saved is worth more than all the gold in the world.
 Ideas have changed the world, ideas will also advance Armenia.
 We need to think of ways to reduce the loss of our soldiers and safeguard our decades-old free and independent Republic of Nagorno-Karabakh.

 Unfortunately, we do not have a single organization to represent the whole Armenian Diaspora and to coordinate all the efforts to help our soldiers fighting for the freedom and independence of Artsakh.
 Let us do with what we have in terms of leadership.
 Here are some ideas to explore: